brooklabteam/cambodia-dengue-national/figure-development/Fig1/README.md

 The "tsir_data_birth_updated.csv" file is from the original birth data with added one column of births_per_1000 column for each year.

 # Other files for increased S, increased beta, increased S return beta:
-- Fixed alpha nd sbar, with beta returned
+- Increased S, original figure 1a, the tsir model
-  - beta-fixed-alpha-sbar.R
+  - fig1.R
-  - beta-fixed-alpha-sbar.png
+  - fig1a-tsir-ori.png
 - Increased beta (constant susceptible counts)
   - tsir-increased-beta.R
   - tsir-increased-beta.png
-- Increased S, original figure 1a, the tsir model
+- Fixed alpha and sbar, with beta returned
-  - fig1.R
+  - beta-fixed-alpha-sbar.R
-  - fig1a-tsir-ori.png
+  - beta-fixed-alpha-sbar.png